Learning 6-DoF Fine-grained Grasp Detection Based on Part Affordance Grounding: Experiment

 \subsection{Physical Robot Experiments}

 To evaluate the effectiveness of our proposed method in the real world, we deploy our models on a real robot system to realize part-aware grasping following human instruction by 3D part language grounding.
 We choose a single-arm robot Kinova Jaco 7DoF with three fingers to perform manipulation.
-An eye-in-hand camera Intel RealSense SR300 is fixed on the wrist of the end-effector.
-The system is deployed on a PC running Ubuntu 18.04 and ROS Melodic with one Intel Core i9-13900K and two NVIDIA RTX A6000 GPUs.
+An eye-in-hand camera Intel RealSense SR300 and D435 is fixed on the wrist of the end-effector.
+The system is deployed on a PC running Ubuntu 18.04 and ROS Melodic with one Intel Core i9-13900K and two RTX A6000 GPUs.
 The intrinsic and extrinsic parameters of the camera are calibrated.
 We select our LangPartGPD model under the training configuration of part-wise (\textbf{Split Mode}) and full\_data (\textbf{Language Mode}).
+Since our proposed method is to operate in part wise, it requires a more fine-grained perception of the target object.
+For point cloud collection, we design a multi-view (three) policy to collect each viewpoint cloud and transform it into the robot base frame.
+All viewpoint point clouds are merged by ICP to get a relatively complete representation of the target object.